Future IS Consulting Limited

 graphic

 EMU is a business issue with an IT impact.
 It affects every financial process, transaction and information store.
+The Payments Services Directive came into force in 2009, and has significant effects on euro payments operations.

 graphic